-Strategic communications specialist.
+Strategic storytelling specialist.

 Training teams & communities to present tangible, influential messages.

-Digital Marketing Manager for a global non-profit.
+Director of Marketing & Communications for a global non-profit.

 All views expressed by me are my own and are not the responsibility of my past or present employers or clients.